Americans are afraid their vaccine passports could get hacked

 Many passports

 In April, the White House decided against developing a federal digital vaccine standard.
 While some states have banned or proposed bans on so-called vaccine passports, others have launched their own, such as New York’s Excelsior Pass, which launched in March.
-Roughly 12 million New Yorkers have received both doses of the vaccine.
+Roughly 12 million New Yorkers have received both doses of the vaccine and about 2 million have downloaded the app.
 Meanwhile, only 1.55 million Californians out of the more than 21 million who have been vaccinated have downloaded their digital record since the app went live on June 18.
-There are also private options: Clear’s Health Pass and the Common Pass, which is run by the Commons Project Foundation.
+There are also private options: Clear’s Health Pass and the Common Pass, which is run by The Commons Project Foundation.
 IBM makes a Digital Health Pass for business, which is also the framework that New York State is using).
 Still, the most widely available form of vaccine proof remains remains paper cards.

 A coalition that includes Apple, the Mayo Clinic, Microsoft, the CARIN Alliance, University of California San Diego Health, and the Commons Project Foundation has built a secure standard for digital vaccine credentialing called the the Vaccine Credential Initiative that hopes to garner wide adoption.
-The organization’s smart health record turns test results and vaccine status into a QR code that can be scanned at airports and other venues that accept it.
-So far, the VCI’s smart health card has gotten buy-in from a long list of health systems as well as Walmart, CVS, and electronic health record giants Epic and Cerner.
+The organization’s digital health record turns test results and vaccine status into a QR code that can be scanned at airports and other venues that accept it.
+So far, the VCI’s Smart health card has gotten buy-in from a long list of health systems as well as Walmart, CVS, and electronic health record giants Epic and Cerner.

 In order for Americans to start feeling more at ease, Congress may have to act.